Quenty/NevermoreEngine/.github/CONTRIBUTING.md

 ## Documentation

-Documentation is maintained using LDoc standards with a few caveats.
+Documentation is maintained using moonwave.

-* Only document confusing components at this point
-* Certain classes are documented using a long-form style to clarify usage.
-See Signal.lua as an example

-### Guidelines
-* Do not include @author

 ## Coding style